Glossary of Frequently Used Terms, Acronyms and Abbreviations

-An agency through which money from the Developmental Disabilities Administration (DDA) can be sent to make payment for services on your behalf.
+An agency through which money from the Developmental Disabilities Administration (DDA) can be pass through for payment for services on your behalf.

 Money made available to agencies to provide services to individuals.
 Futures Planning (used interchangeably with Person-Centered Plan or Essential Lifestyle Plan) is the process of sharing and gathering information on the dreams, desires, wants and needs of people in order to develop an Individual Plan specifically tailored to their lives.
 A comprehensive plan may include personal, financial, and legal components.
 Generic Resources: Services that are available to everyone in the community, not specific to people with developmental disabilities.

 A database kept by the Developmental Disabilities Administration for individuals who have been determined eligible for services but do not have a current need for them.

 Provide opportunities for Medicaid beneficiaries to receive services in their own home or community rather than institutions or other isolated settings.
 These programs serve a variety of targeted populations groups, such as people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
 Maryland Home and Community Based Waiver Programs

 The IEP is meant to address each child’s unique learning needs and include specific educational goals.
 It is a legally binding document.
 The school must provide everything it promises in the IEP.
 IEPs include: student’s present level of performance (PLOP), annual educational goals, supports/services that the school will provide to help student reach their goals, modifications/accommodations, how the goals will be measured, and transition planning.

 Maryland’s Increased Community Services program allows eligible individuals in nursing facilities to return to the community and receive specific waiver services and certain Medicaid services to support them in their homes and communities.